SniperPickAxe/FVT-fabric-modified/README.md

 * ### Hotbar Autohide

-    Automatically hides your hotbar when not in use (meaning not switching items or optionally using them).
+    Automatically hides your hotbar when not in use (meaning not switching items or optionally using/picking/droping them).
 The amount of time it takes to hide is also adjustable.

     Has two independent modes: